Filter

 View now

-As a result, the Reference Centre for Psychosocial Support (PS Centre) was established in 1993 as a “Centre of Excellence” to support National Societies in promoting and enabling the psychosocial well-being of beneficiaries, staff and volunteers.
-Hosted by Danish Red Cross and located in Copenhagen, Denmark, the Centre is a delegated function of the International Federation of Red Cross and Red Crescent Societies (IFRC).
+In response, the Reference Centre for Psychosocial Support (PS Centre) was established in 1993 as a “Centre of Excellence,” dedicated to supporting National Societies in promoting and enabling the psychosocial well-being of beneficiaries, staff, and volunteers.
+Hosted by the Danish Red Cross and based in Copenhagen, Denmark, the Centre operated as a delegated function of the IFRC.

 • 1991